Easter Resurrection Garden

-You have probably seen the pictures on facebook and pinterest about the DIY Resurrection Garden.
+You have probably seen the pictures on facebook and pinterest about the Easter Resurrection Garden.
 I love the idea, so we made one two this week…one for each boy.

 Credit: Melissa Holt